afkhamis/DS642-OOP/HW10/readme.md

 In this exercise, you will implement a parallel matrix-vector multiplication.
 Serial version of the code is provided, `mat_vect_mul.c`, using one-dimensional arrays to store the vectors and the matrix.
 In your implementation, the vector should use block distribution and the matrix is distributed by block rows.
 You should generate a random matrix $A$ and a random vector $x$.
 Measure the elapsed time for execution of the multiplication and investigate the performance of your parallel implementation.
 Note also that the number of processes should evenly divide both $m$ and $n$.

+### HW submission
+Submit, through course Canvas, your code and a report that include how the runtime of your serial and parallel codes scale with the size of the matrix and speedup plots od your parallel code.

 # Parallelized HEAT-1D Example
 This exercise is based on an explicit numerical solution of one-dimensional heat equation domain decomposition.
 Initial temperature is zero everywhere and two boundary conditions are provided as the input.
 During the time-stepping, an array containing two domains is used; these domains alternate between old data and new data.